QattahPay/qattahpay-ios-sdk/README.md

 ```

-And then create a new QattahPaySDK object where you want as below example:
+And then create a new QattahPaySDK object where you want as in the below example:
 Note: you have to put your API key in the initiation phase.

 ```swift